Andreisgl/ACZ_UTF-16_string_decoder/README.md

 ## ACZ_mission_text_file_splitter.py:
   Splits the mission's text file into a folder.
-It is hard-coded to unpack the English text, "0007.unk" Output folder is <filename>_out, containing each section of the file separated for easier manipulation.
+It is hard-coded to unpack the English text, "0007.unk" Output folder is ""filename"_out", containing each section of the file separated for easier manipulation.
   Must be the first program to be run.

 ## ACZ_line_swapper.py: